zhouxy89/base/README-FIRST.md

 write the jar file to this directory.
 This jar can then be copied and ran on any other machine with java.

+### IntelliJ Run Configurations

+In addition to the bash scripts mentioned above, we have provided a set of IntelliJ run configurations for you in your repository.
+These can be invoked via the green run button towards the top left of the screen.